A potelyt.com – Photography & Imaging Resources

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

-The X1D II is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 7D Mark II has been discontinued (but can be found pre-owned on ebay).
-There has not been a direct replacement model for the 7D Mark II from Canon.
+Both the 7D Mark II and the X1D II have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Hasselblad.
 Further information on the features and operation of the 7D Mark II and X1D II can be found, respectively, in the Canon 7D II Manual (free pdf) or the online Hasselblad X1D II Manual.

 ad